eadmaster/pcrown/readme.md

  - All story events, items and names translated
    - using a fixed-width/monospaced font, with condensed spaces (not VWF)
- - All doorway signs are translated
+ - All doorway signs are translated: https://github.com/eadmaster/pcrown/issues/102
-   - some were shortened to fit into the available space, or need recentering: https://github.com/eadmaster/pcrown/issues/102
  - All book/scenarios fully tested and crash-free
    - 2 cutscenes have reduced dialogues to bypass softlocks: https://github.com/eadmaster/pcrown/issues/30  https://github.com/eadmaster/pcrown/issues/88